 On a visit to one of my favorite antique dealers, Cupboards and Roses in Lenox, Mass., this early 19th century polychrome clock almost made me faint.
 Initialed and dated 1845 in the neck, it has the most subtle mix of colors on the body and in the base, where the carved harlequin (diamond-shape) pattern seems inspired by an antique Italian clown costume.

-There’s something about the 18th century Swedish salmon furniture color that I find compellingly beautiful even though this is not a color I would otherwise say I like at all.
-It always looks so unexpected and I’ve seen stunning pieces where it’s combined with salmon-skin black.
+There’s something about the 18th century Swedish salmon-color furniture that I find compellingly beautiful.
+It always is so unexpected somehow and I’ve seen stunning pieces where it’s combined with salmon-skin black.
 At some point, the raised carving must have been painted a contrasting color but there’s a ghostly quality here now, even to the country sunflowers.
 The crown has a wonderful smooth eyelet ring (echoed in the belly) while the diagonal lines in the Neoclassical base make it look very much like a pair of slacks.